ldpliu/acm-promt/README.md

 ## clusters
 1. claim a cluster from cluster pool
 2. create a clusterpool based on latest ocp 4.19 images
+3. get user passwd/ consol link of a cluster.
-3. import cluster <xxx> to xxx
+4. import cluster <xxx> to xxx
-4. create a acm hub
+5. create a acm hub
-5. hibernate all my clusters
+6. hibernate all my clusters
-6. resume all my clusters
+7. resume all my clusters
-7. create a cronjob to hierbernate all clusters in ns
+8. create a cronjob to hierbernate all clusters in ns
-8. migrate the clusters to hub2
+9. migrate the clusters to hub2

 ## policies